MAKE A DONATION

 John Radcliffe: 2131

-You cannot pass on an increased risk of getting NMO to your family.
+You cannot pass on an increased risk of getting NMOSD to your family.

 It is not possible to catch NMO from another person.